 Simmonds and Osborne for Club of the Year – Parnell

 After a hotly contested summer of cricket, Parnell are the Club of the Year for 2019/20 after an impressive showing across the board.
-Starting with the efforts of the Premier Men, who played in two finals and lifted the Hedley Howarth Champions, through to the Under 12 side, the Orchard had a summer to remember, culminating in a first Simmonds and Osborne Trophy for Parnell since 1992/93.
+Starting with the efforts of the Premier Men, who played in two finals and lifted the Hedley Howarth Trophy, through to the Under 12 side, the Orchard had a summer to remember, culminating in a first Simmonds and Osborne Trophy for Parnell since 1992/93.

 Umpire of the Year – Wayne Knights